-However, coping skill alone is not a “magic bullet” that can instantly restore emotional balance4.
+However, coping skill alone is not a “magic bullet” that can instantly restore emotional balance5.

-Dealing with the lack of control, the third component in stress formation, is one aspect that is often absent from the coping skills picture5.
+Dealing with the lack of control, the third component in stress formation, is one aspect that is often absent from the coping skills picture6.

-Studies have found that having the perception of control over an aversive experience can mitigate how stressful it feels.
+Studies have found that having the feeling of control over an aversive experience can mitigate how stressful it feels.